 Series 2018 bonds were issued with a premium during the year ended December 31, 2018.
 Bond premiums are amortized over the respective terms of the bonds using the straight-line method.
-Amortization expense for bond premiums amounted to \$29,047 and \$0 for the years ended December 31, 2019 and 2018, respectively, and is included in interest expense.
+Amortization expense for bond premiums amounted to \$29,047 for the years ended December 31, 2020 and 2019 and is included in interest expense.